sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-test-project-and-generate-test-cases.md

 ### About this task

-In this task, you will create a new test project.
-After that you create test cases based on this test project.
+In this task, you will create a new test project after you create test cases based on this test project.

 ### Step 1: Create a test project

-  In this step, you create an empty project.
+  In this step, you will create an empty project.

 #### Procedure

 To create a new test project:

-  1. In the project list page, click **Create Project** button.
-Name the project name to **Hiring Sample**.
-Choose the values like below screenshot.For the visibility,you can choose private or team you belong to.
+  1. In this project list page, click **Create Project** button.
+Name the project name as **Hiring Sample**.
+Choose the values like below screenshot.
+For the visibility, you can choose private or team you belong to.

      ![][tutorial_createproject]